Yesterday, in glorious sunshine, we took the kids to Cardiff Bay to see the Extreme Sailing and various attractions.

 I’m sure many parents are discovering that, no matter, how many toys you purchase, they do not help children to learn the most basic of skills – how to PLAY.
 I have a strong suspicion that the focus in more privileged schools on interactive whiteboards and computers is not really helping to foster creativity.

 Isn’t that actually the most important thing?
-Cheap tat is no substitute for getting on the floor to play with your kids.
+Cheap toys are no substitute for getting on the floor to play with your kids.
 Buying toys does not assuage any guilt you may have from not spending enough time with them.
-I was going to use the well worn phrase “quality time” but to me, that just means small amounts of time for concentrated play to meet your timetable – not your kids.
+I was going to use the well-worn phrase “quality time” but to me, that just means small amounts of time for concentrated play to meet your timetable – not your kids.
+Let’s not forget, either, the importance of outdoor play to get plenty of fresh air in their lungs and extract them from the constant lure of PCs, tablets and Xboxes.

 And you can’t really create any lasting family memories wrestling with a ton of plastic packaging, cardboard and those dreadful plastic ties you need secateurs to cut through – can you?